inet-framework/inet/showcases/general/parsim/doc/index.rst

 .. **TODO** radioMedium

-The two wireless LANs have their own radio medium modules/the radio medium modules in their partitions.
+The two wireless LANs have radio medium modules in their partitions.
 The radio medium modules don't have the default name ``radioMedium``, so the module hosts and access points belong to needs to be specified:

 .. literalinclude:: ../omnetpp.ini
    :start-at: radioMedium1